YottaDB/YDBDoc/ReleaseNotes/ydbr204.md

   > [!note]
   > The GT.M enhancement allowed extensions other than `.m`.
 YottaDB further enhanced the compiler to allow filenames with no extension.

+* The following was fixed in r2.02, and the below release note appears here for completeness.

   * <a name="GTM-DE507982"></a>YottaDB produces an appropriate result from an equality test between zero (0) and a multiplicand of zero value that is the result of multiplying a non-integer value with zero (0).
 Previously, this odd combination could inappropriately indicate inequality.
 [GTM-DE507982](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-001_Release_Notes.html#GTM-DE507982)

 * <a name="GTM-DE508852"></a>YottaDB appropriately reports a [NUMOFLOW](https://docs.yottadb.com/MessageRecovery/errors.html#numoflow) error for literal values when those literals are operated on at compile-time and the run-time variable equivalent would trigger the same error.
 This affects the unaryoperators \', +, and -.
 The effect of these operators on variables is unchanged.
 Previously, these operators sometimes did not correctly report a NUMOFLOW when called for.
 In the case of the negation operator, this could lead to reporting an incorrect result.
 [GTM-DE508852](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-001_Release_Notes.html#GTM-DE508852)